 Among the various mammals inhabiting riparian forests, special attention goes to the Otter Lutra lutra and the European Beaver Castor fiber.
 They are both rare and difficult to see in Slovenia and live secretive lives.

 The amphibians are well represented with several common species, but the most typical for riparian forest ecosystems include the Fire-bellied Bombina bombina and Yellow-bellied Toad B. variegata, the attractive Moor Frog Rana arvalis and the widespread Fire Salamander Salamandra salamandra.
 European Pond Terrapins Emys orbicularis are also found along water canals and rivers, although they are becoming increasingly rare and endangered.

 Fire Salamander Salamandra salamandra

 Riparian forests are precious habitats for several rare plant species and botanical communities.
 Some areas in eastern Slovenia host the very few populations of Snake's-head Fritillary Fritillaria meleagris in the country.
-Other notable flower species include: Dacian Lungwort Pulmonaria dacica, Gagea sphatacea, Marsh Violet Viola palustris, Viola uliginosa, Water-forget-me-not Omphalodes scorpioides, Pseudostellaria europaea, Summer Snowflake Leucojum aestivum, Marsh Fern Thelypteris palustris, Lemon Daylily Hemerocallis lilioasphodelus, Bog Arum Calla palustris.
+Other notable flower species include: Dacian Lungwort Pulmonaria dacica, Belgian Gagea Gagea spathacea, Marsh Violet Viola palustris, Bog Violet Viola uliginosa, Water-forget-me-not Omphalodes scorpioides, Pseudostellaria europaea, Summer Snowflake Leucojum aestivum, Marsh Fern Thelypteris palustris, Lemon Daylily Hemerocallis lilioasphodelus, Bog Arum Calla palustris.